LinqLover/SimulationStudio/README.md

   - the `BenchmarkSimulator` for hardware-independent benchmark creation
   - the `CoverageSimulator` for bytecode-precise code coverage analysis
   - the `LimitSimulator` for hardware-independent calculation timeouts
+  - the `SimulationProtocolExplorer` which inspects an object and its protocol together with a speculatively evaluated preview of each message ([screenshots](https://github.com/LinqLover/SimulationStudio/pull/39#issue-1090737789))
 - **`SimulationStudio-Sandbox`:** Execute Smalltalk code in an isolated environment without applying any side effects to the image.
   Also contains a light-weight alternative implementation of `MethodFinder` (see `Sandbox class >> #findSelectorsFor:arguments:thatAnswer:`).
 - **`SimulationStudio-Tracing` (experimental):**